GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-114/index.md

   </figcaption>
 </figure>

 As a developer, you don’t know the final size, font size, or even language of text.
-All variables“are“needed for an effective treatment of text wrapping.
+All variables are needed for an effective treatment of text wrapping.
 Since the browser does know all the factors, with text-wrap:balance you can request the browser to figure out the best balanced line wrapping solution.

 {% Img src="image/vS06HQ1YTsbMKSFTIPl2iogUQP73/lnGFtchLIPk9RnHSurHg.png", alt="The two previous examples are shown together, one is marked as unbalanced and the other as balanced.", width="800", height="371" %}